josh-holder/josh-holder.github.io/_posts/2024-04-22-constellations.md

 [^4]: Or perhaps bring internet access everywhere into the *constellation* era - the [higher speed of light in a vacuum](https://en.wikipedia.org/wiki/Speed_of_light) vs. in air means that in the physical limit, in-space communications could provide lower latency and higher bandwidth than even fiber.
 [^5]: Tasks in the context of satellite constellations means the actions you want your satellites to take, i.e. capturing photos of specific locations or providing internet to a geographic region.
 Task assignment is then the process of optimally assigning satellites to complete tasks.
 There is an extensive body of work on this problem (including my thesis) - see [this survey article](https://arxiv.org/abs/2003.06169) for a flavor of the problem.
 [^6]: Assuming [60 Starlink satellites per Falcon 9, 400 per Starship launch](https://www.pcmag.com/news/spacex-both-falcon-9-and-starship-will-deploy-second-gen-starlink-satellites), 5 year lifetime, and internal launch costs of \$20 million for both Falcon 9 and Starship.
+[^7]: Although it's easy to brush over the details here, it's also interesting to speculate about the technical details of how this will actually be accomplished.
+Starlink laser links are paired, so Starlink satellites will have to be cooperative with other satellites attempting to use their service.
+Will these links with outside satellites occur through standard satellites, or will they design custom multi-ISL satellite buses for this purpose?
+Some interesting discussion [here.](https://forum.nasaspaceflight.com/index.php?topic=60578.0)